spacelift-io/user-documentation/docs/integrations/single-sign-on/okta-oidc-setup-guide.md

 Switch back to the **General** tab.
 Now that we have the Okta App Integration setup, we'll need to take the **Client ID**, **Client Secret**, and **Okta domain**, to configure the Spacelift OIDC Settings.&#x20;

-{% hint style="info" %}
+!!! info
     The Okta Domain will be set as the "Provider URL" in your Spacelift OIDC settings. **Ensure that you prefix this URL with https://**
-{% endhint %}

 ![Copy the 3 Values back to Spacelift](../../assets/screenshots/6-configure-spacelift-oidc-settings.png)